-To view the following window click Security Management > Access Authentication Control > Login Method Lists:
+To view the following screen click Security Management > Access Authentication Control > Login Method Lists:

-Figure 7-13.
+Figure 7-11.
 Login Method Lists Settings window

 The Switch contains one Method List that is set and cannot be removed, yet can be modified.
-To delete a Login Method List defined by the user, click the X under the Delete heading corresponding to the entry desired to be deleted.
+To delete a Login Method List defined by the user, click the under the Delete heading corresponding to the entry desired to be deleted.
 To modify a Login Method List, click on its hyperlinked Method List Name.
 To configure a new Method List, click the Add button.

-Both actions will result in the same window to configure:
+Both actions will result in the same screen to configure:

-Figure 7-14.
+Figure 7- 12.
 Login Method List - Edit window (default)

-Figure 7-15.
+Figure 7-13.
 Login Method List - Add window